telatin/seqfu2/docs/tools/cat.md

 ## Output
 It is possible to mix FASTA and FASTQ files, and by default the program will produce a mixed output.
-Using `--fasta` or `--fastq` will force a specific output format.
+Using `--fasta` or `--fastq` will force a specific output formats.
 For FASTA sequences a default quality values will be used.
 Using `--list` the simple list of records matching the criteria will be printed.